 Besides the brilliant color of this citrus, the taste is something really special.
 Blood oranges taste like oranges but sweeter while also having a tart acidity similar to grapefruit without bitterness.

 It's a fun balance of flavors.
 If you love oranges, you'll love blood oranges.

 Plus, they're so beautiful!
-They're great for making desserts and brunch items, like this blood orange tart.
+They're great for making desserts and brunch items, like this blood orange tart or citrus salad.
 But the margaritas are a bit more fun in my opinion.

 How to make these margaritas

 Grab your blender, it's time to make some cocktails!

 Juice your blood oranges.
 You need 1 cup of blood orange juice is about 5 or 6 oranges.

 Make the simple syrup using equal parts brown sugar and water - this is just to add some extra sweetness to the margaritas and balance out the fresh lime and orange juices.